esl/MongooseIM/doc/advanced-configuration/HTTP-authentication-module.md

 ### Method `set_password`

 * **Description:** Must set user's password in the internal database to a provided value.
- The value should not be transformed (except for URL-decoding) before writing into DB.
+ The value should not be transformed (except for URL-decoding) before writing into the DB.
 * **HTTP method:** POST
 * **Type:** mandatory when `mod_register` is enabled
 * **Return values:**